Cappiebara/ccau/README.md

 you can easily go to the next page using the next arrow.
 Inspired by Dawn's spreadsheet, which also needs to be filled out independently.

+## Compiling and Usage

+CCAU is meant to be used in compiled form with a userscript manager such as Violentmonkey or Tampermonkey.
+If you have a UNIX-like OS (MacOS, Linux, etc.) you can use the build script `./build_all`.

+Compile-time dependencies include:
+- esbuild
+- toml2json
+- tsc

+Windows users are advised to ~~get a better OS~~ use WSL or similar.
+To use a precompiled version, just add it to Violentmonkey.

 ## Contributors / Other University Users

 Pull requests and issues are welcome!